niemopen/niem-naming-design-rules/ndr6src.md

                                                            |   }
                                                            | }
 ```
-<figcaption><a name="fig-5-4">Figure 5-4: Example of object references in NIEM XML and JSON</a></figcaption>
+<figcaption><a name="fig5-4">Figure 5-4: Example of object references in NIEM XML and JSON</a></figcaption>

 ### 5.2.1 Object references in NIEM XML using structures:id and structures:ref

 [[XML]](#ref) defines ID and IDREF attributes; these act as references in XML data.
 NIEM XML uses ID and IDREF as one way to reference data across data objects.

 * `structures:id` is an ID attribute.
 Its value is an identifier for the object in which it appears.
-For example, in [figure 5-4](#fig-5-4) the value `JD` is an identifer for the `nc:Person` object.
+For example, in [figure 5-4](#fig5-4) the value `JD` is an identifier for the `nc:Person` object.
 According to the rules of XML, an ID value must be unique within the XML document.

   An ID attribute is a *fragment identifier* within the XML document.
 For example, if the message as a whole has the URI `http://example.com/MSG/`, then the object identifier `JD` is equivalent to `http://example.com/MSG/#JD`.

 * `structures:ref` is an IDREF attribute.
 An object with this attribute is a reference to the object with that identifier.
-For example, in [figure 5-4](#fig-5-4), the element `<nc:Person structures:ref="JD" xsi:nil="true"/>` is a reference to the `<nc:Person>` object that has the identifier `JD`.
+For example, in [figure 5-4](#fig5-4), the element `<nc:Person structures:ref="JD" xsi:nil="true"/>` is a reference to the `<nc:Person>` object that has the identifier `JD`.

   The `structures:ref` attribute has type `xs:IDREF`, so according to the rules of XML the message must contain an ID attribute with the same value.
 This means a `structures:ref` reference can only link to an object within the same message.